sictweb/web222/weeks/week02/README.md

 *constructor* functions, which are used to create new objects.
 We'll look at all of these in the coming weeks.

-Before we dive into that , we'll try to teach you that writing many smaller functions is often [better than having a few large ones](https://martinfowler.com/bliki/FunctionLength.html).
+Before we dive into that, we'll try to teach you that writing many smaller functions is often [better than having a few large ones](https://martinfowler.com/bliki/FunctionLength.html).
 Smaller code is [easier to test, easier to understand](https://dzone.com/articles/rule-30-%E2%80%93-when-method-class-or), and generally [has fewer bugs](https://dubroy.com/blog/method-length-are-short-methods-actually-worse/).

 ### User-defined Functions

-JavaScript has many built-in functions, which we'll get to below; however, it also allows you to write your own and/or use ones written by other developers (libraries, frameworks).
+JavaScript has many built-in functions, which we'll get to below; however, it also allows you to write your own and/or use functions written by other developers (libraries, frameworks).
 These user-defined functions can take a number of forms.

 #### Function Declarations